ucbepic/docetl/README.md

 pip install docetl
 ```

+To see examples of how to use DocETL, check out the [tutorial](https://ucbepic.github.io/docetl/tutorial/).

 ### Running the UI Locally

 We offer a simple UI for building pipelines.
 We recommend building up complex pipelines one operation at a time, so you can see the results of each operation as you go and iterate on your pipeline.
 To run it locally, follow these steps: